ani171/Semiconductor_Packaging_Ansys/README.md

          - Better than using two separate substrates
          - Die-to-die communication goes via BGA → substrate → other die
     2. 2.1D
+         - #### RDL
-         - Adds a Redistribution Layer (RDL) between die and substrate
+           - Adds a Redistribution Layer (RDL) between die and substrate.
+RDL allows the rearrangement of the connectivity
+           - Die has very small bond pand size and at different locations, which has to be connected to the bond pads of the substarte which are in a different geometrical arrangement and have to be connected.
+RDL enables this connectivity
            - RDL provides shorter internal connections
            - Reduces signal path length compared to 2D
     3. 2.3 D
           - Uses an organic interposer between the die and substrate
           - Helps fan-out high-density connections